openrails/openrails/Source/Documentation/Manual/options.rst

 World object density
 --------------------

+The default value is 10.
-This value can be set from 0 to 10; when 10 is selected, all objects defined in the route files are displayed.
-Lower values do not display some categories of objects.
+This value can be set from 0 to 100; when 100 is selected, all objects defined in the route files are displayed.
+Lower values do not display some categories of objects and this tends to increase frame rates.

+In legacy routes, all the content was assigned to categories 0-10.
+In more modern routes, content may be assigned to categories above 10.
+Please consult the documentation of the route for a recommended maximum which reveals all the content.
+Note that values above that maximum may reveal objects used in building the route.

 Window size
 -----------